Vegan English Muffins are small round, yeast-leavened bread cooked in a hot skillet.

 Transfer the dough into an oiled glass bowl.
 Wrap the top of the bowl with plastic wrap and a kitchen towel.

-Place the bowl in a dark, lukewarm room and let rise for 1h30 or until it doubles in size.
+Place the bowl in a dark, lukewarm room and let rise for 1 hour 30 minutes or until it doubles in size.

 You can also let it rise overnight for 24 hours.